emberjs/rfcs/text/0051-strategies.md

 of creating `dist` folder with final assets).

 However, Ember CLI will expose an array of default strategies that people can take advantage of.
-Note, that `defaultStrategies` will be freezed so you can't push directly onto it.
+Note, that `defaultStrategies` will be frozen so you can't push directly onto it.
 One would need to create a new array.

 For example: